Shavvimal/ray-serve-multiple-model-application-with-fastapi/README.md

-# Ray Serve multiple-model application With FastAPI
+# Ray Serve Multiple-Model application With FastAPI

 A basic example of a Ray Serve application.
 It demonstrates composing multiple-model machine learning models together into a single application; it combines multiple machine learning models (Summarize English text & Translate the summary into French) into a single API endpoint: